keenethics/keenethics/posts/1542956400000-from-partners-to-friends-with-worldlabs.md

 </div>

 <p>
-  This weekend, on November 24th, the WorldLabs hold a conference attended by over 600 entrepreneurs or investors and by more than 50 startups presenting their initiative. <a href="https://www.worldlabs.org/competition/elevating-ideas/" target="_blank" rel="noreferrer noopener">Elevating Ideas</a> 2018 is a huge business event in London where the participants will get a chance to meet like-minded people or potential partners, to present themselves to the public, and to push forward their unique ideas.
+  This weekend, on November 24th, the WorldLabs hold a conference attended by over 600 entrepreneurs or investors and by more than 50 startups presenting their initiative. <a href="https://www.worldlabs.org/competition/elevating-ideas/" target="_blank" rel="noreferrer noopener nofollow">Elevating Ideas</a> 2018 is a huge business event in London where the participants will get a chance to meet like-minded people or potential partners, to present themselves to the public, and to push forward their unique ideas.
 Before the conference, the organizers introduced a list of ten most promising and outstanding start-ups, which will be given a chance to pitch for their initiative in front of the amazing audience.
 At the end of the day, the judges will select and announce the best start-up of the year.
 The Elevating Ideas Competition Winner will be given a £50,000 award, which they may use for the launch of their initiative.
 </p>

 KeenEthics will also take an active part in this major business world event as a technical partner and sponsor.
 We will also be there simply as friends of the WorldLabs team to encourage them and to provide support.
 We will be glad to meet new people and to present ourselves to the public as long as we are always open for new connections, willing to make great friends, and striving to help another company to reach enviable success.